 What kind of butter for steak?

-We recommend using high-quality unsalted butter as the best option for steak.
+I recommend using high-quality unsalted butter as the best option for steak.
 It provides greater control over seasoning than salted butter, which can result in excessive saltiness.
 Additionally, it is crucial to choose butter with high-fat content.
 Don’t use margarine, as it is not a suitable substitute for butter.

 Why do cooks put butter on steak?